HSRLCLab/SmartFactory_SorticRoboter/README.md

 The [SmartFactory_SorticRoboter](https://github.com/philipzellweger/SmartFactory_SorticRoboter) is an implementation of the SmartFactory project for Sortic.
 The [SmartFactory_SorticRoboter](https://github.com/philipzellweger/SmartFactory_SorticRoboter) scans the rfid chip from a package and sort the package to a suitable [SmartFactory_Box-Sortic](https://github.com/LMazzole/SmartFactory_Box-Sortic) to deliver the package.
-To communicate with the [SmartFactory_Box-Sortic](https://github.com/LMazzole/SmartFactory_Box-Sortic) is the [SmartFactory_SorticRoboter](https://github.com/philipzellweger/SmartFactory_SorticRoboter) in connection with the [SmartFactory_SorticRoboter_CommunicationHub](https://github.com/philipzellweger/SmartFactory_SorticRoboter_CommunicationHub).
+To communicate with the [SmartFactory_Box-Sortic](https://github.com/LMazzole/SmartFactory_Box-Sortic) the [SmartFactory_SorticRoboter](https://github.com/philipzellweger/SmartFactory_SorticRoboter) is in connection with the [SmartFactory_SorticRoboter_CommunicationHub](https://github.com/philipzellweger/SmartFactory_SorticRoboter_CommunicationHub).
 The connection is made via an I2C data bus.

 The programmed algorithm is based on the finite state machine design pattern.
-The design pattern allows to give the roboter a state and to change it to another state by events.
+The design pattern allows to give the robot a state and to change it to another state by events.
 The robot is built by different nested state machines and thus executes its tasks.

 ## Table of contents